 Three Spanish Songs

-Unless there is a good reason to number the movements of a sonata or symphonic work, don’t use Roman or Arabic numbers of movements, even if they are used in the score.
+Please do not use Roman or Arabic numbers of movements of a sonata or symphonic work, even if they are used in the score.
 Programs look better without I. II.
 III.
 IV. in front of the movement names.

-If excerpts of a piece are performed on a program, or movements that are out of order, it looks better to put the movement number, if necessary, in parentheses following the name of the movement instead of before.
+The exception is for excerpts of a piece that are performed on a program, or movements that are out of order, Roman numbers should be used.

 The generic name for the ‘extras’ on certain letters in languages other than English is diacritical marks.
 The most common of these are the accent, the umlaut, the cedilla, the circumflex, the tilde, and the caron or háček.